 For the second part of the Northern Trek 2014, I am carrying a tent and a sleeping bag, because I expect to camp, starting next week.
 I actually prefer motels, because they are convenient, and I can afford them.
 However, there are some long distances ahead, and the friend that I am meeting is used to camping, having crossed the Rockies and the Great Plains.
 Stay tuned to see how much camping we do on the second half of the Northern Trek 2014.

 The blog.
-As I reviewed the posts from the last year, it occured to me that I do not take enough pictures.
+As I reviewed the posts from the last year, it occurred to me that I do not take enough pictures.
 I missed an opportunity when my brother offered to lend me his Go Pro action camera, and I forgot to take him up on it.
 I started to use stock photos from Google Images when I realized how important the pictures were.
 That was a big change in just the last few weeks.
 I may yet buy a Go Pro camera, because I cannot afford to stop riding, considering just how much beautiful territory I am visiting every day.
 The scenery is never the same from one day to the next, and I hope to share that with you when I correct this shortcoming.

 Next week, I will continue with another sea story.
 I will also be going on holiday.
 I have not had a proper vacation in more than 13 years, so I have decided that for the month of August I will not take in translation work.
 This will make me a true bicycle tourist for one month.